stefanasemota/aos-demo-client-server/README.md

 What does this Java Application do?
 -----------------------------------
-A sample client server app.
+A sample client server App.
 A server which handles multiple clients simultaneously.
 The output from all connected clients will appear on the server's screen.

 Git URL: https://github.com/stefanasemota/aos-demo-client-server